kcmr/lit-ember-app/README.md

 - [x] Automatically include babel-polyfill
 - [ ] Generate two bundles (esmodules and legacy)
 - [x] Use content hooks to write the script tags in index.html
+- [ ] Allow to config paths for LitElements imports and lit-elements

 ---